weakish/weakish.github.com/dive-into/react.md

 You can check [this comparison of CSS-in-JS][css-in-js].
 Again, there are a lot of choices.

-Among those projects, I pick the five projects written in TypeScript:
+Among those projects, I checked the five projects written in TypeScript:

 - [jsxstyle] and [react-free-style] are inline style systems.
 I do not like inline style systems.
 - [freestyler]'s APIs are complex.
 There are too many choices.